alichator/base-drafts/draft-ietf-quic-transport.md

 dependency on upgrades to middleboxes.
 This document describes the core QUIC protocol, including the conceptual design, wire format, and mechanisms of the QUIC protocol for connection establishment, stream multiplexing, stream and connection-level flow control, connection migration, and data reliability.
+Additionally, this document describes the criteria and interface required for any handshake mechanism used by QUIC

 Accompanying documents describe QUIC's loss detection and congestion control
-{{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.
+{{QUIC-RECOVERY}}, and the instantiation of TLS 1.3 for key negotiation handshake {{QUIC-TLS}}.

 QUIC version 1 conforms to the protocol invariants in {{QUIC-INVARIANTS}}.